EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/database-deployment.md

 order: 1
 ---

 This page shows various deployment examples of KurrentDB.
-Each example assumes the that the Operator has been installed in a way that it can at least control KurrentDB resources in the `kurrent` namespace.
+Each example assumes that the Operator has been installed in a way that it can at least control KurrentDB resources in the `kurrent` namespace.

 Each example is designed to illustrate specific techniques: